Whitefish Mountain Resort: History

-After sixty years, it was renamed "Whitefish Mountain Resort" by then the ski area had expanded to include ten chairlifts.

 Olympic champion Tommy Moe (b.1970) learned to ski and race at the mountain, where his father was on the ski patrol.
 Moe won the gold medal in the downhill and the silver in the super-G at the 1994 Winter Olympics in Lillehammer, Norway.

 The mountain again hosted the U.S. Alpine Championships in 2001.
 That event is remembered for the failed comeback attempt, and life-altering crash, of 1984 Olympic downhill champion Bill Johnson.

 In May 2004, WSI conducted a 150-for-one reverse stock split.
 Its stated purpose was to lower expense by reducing the number of shareholders to below the threshold that imposed public reporting requirements.
 At the time the transaction was proposed, 664 shareholders, or 72% of investors in the company, each separately held less than 150 shares.
 In total, these investors held a 2.5% equity (and voting) stake.
 The board expressed concern that the transaction might be viewed as coercive, but after review and outside consultation, decided the transaction was fair to the affected shareholders.

 In December 2006, WSI conducted a 15-for-one reverse stock split, further reducing to about 50 remaining shareholders in order to provide a tax advantage as a Subchapter S corporation.
 Again, all shareholders without enough shares to exchange for a post-split share were required to cash-out their stock.
 WSI's handling of the reverse split was criticized and resulted in animosity within the local community, where there were objections to the timing of the related announcements and the loss of a community connection to the resort by the local residents.

+After sixty years, Big Mountain was renamed "Whitefish Mountain Resort" in June 2007, after billionaire Bill Foley became the majority shareholder of Winter Sports, Inc.